Money often comes between couples.

 If a person buys something, or spend on a service that is new to the spouse, the spouse only checks if this thing is funded by the Fun Money account.

 Funding in Your Fun Money Account Change Over Time

-Couples should note that too much of fun money as a percentage of their income deprives themselves from their essential expenses and also their long term goals.
+Couples should note that too much of fun money as a percentage of their income deprive themselves of their essential expenses and also their long term goals.

-Over time, the household income will also change over time.
+Over time, household income will also change over time.